 The method and apparatus of the present invention provide a gateway device to identify and authenticate usage based on the location as opposed to the user or the device.
 In this manner the gateway device can administer billing schemes and network management (i.e. quality of service, billing maintenance, etc.) based upon the physical entity; the hotel room, the apartment unit, the airport kiosk, etc. where the user is located.
 This provides more options to the network service provider in terms of billing and network management.
-Gateway Device Having an XML Interface and Associated Method
+Gateway Device Having an XML Interface and Associated identification.
+For example, the access controller may be con- 35 facilitate communications with external devices by utilizing a uniform communications format.

-A gateway device and associated method are provided that uniform communications format.
 The gateway device includes a subscriber interface for adapting to a subscriber computer that is connected to the gateway device.
 The subscriber interface facilitates communications between the subscriber computer and at least one network or on-line service without requiring the subscriber computer to be reconfigured.
 The gateway device also includes an XML interface for communicating with an external device via a series of XML commands and responses.
 The XML commands and responses can relate to a variety of matters, including various subscriber management matters.
 Typically, the XML interface includes a parser front end, a parser section and a building section for appropriately handling XML commands that are received by the gateway device and for sending appropriate responses.
 The gateway device can also include an internal web server for communicating with both the XML interface and the internet to thereby facilitate XML-based communications between the gateway device and external devices connected to the internet.